ActiveLogin/ActiveLogin.Identity/README.md

 * **BBB:** Birth number
 * **C:** Checksum

+### What formats of a Swedish Coordination Number do you support parsing?

+TODO

 ### What definition of Swedish Personal Identity Number are the implementations based on?

 The implementation is primarily based on the definition defined in Swedish Law: